EverettSussman/Math/_realAnalysis/chapter1.md

 # Major Theorems

-## The Equivalence of the Supremum of Lower Bounds and Infimums of Sets
+## The Equivalence of the Supremum of Lower Bounds and Infimum of Sets

 The first theorem in this chapter is an excellent example of how visuals can be very helpful.
 We have: